tbishaw-stat6250/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 1, Problem 1]
--*Question** (akrishnamurthy-stat6250):What is an observation in SAS?
+- *Question* (akrishnamurthy-stat6250):What is an observation in SAS?
 Can a row with missing values be considered as an observation?

 [Course Textbook Chapter 1, Problem 2]
-- *Question** (akrishnamurthy-stat6250):When will SAS execute a DATA, PROC or RUN statement?
+- *Question* (akrishnamurthy-stat6250):When will SAS execute a DATA, PROC or RUN statement?
 - *Answer* (akrishnamurthy-stat6250):SAS executes the previous steps in the program when it encounters a DATA,PROC or RUN statements.
 RUN statements are not always required to specify execution step but using RUN statements makes the program and log more readable.